munafmd9849/portal_backend/docs/SQLITE_TABLE_QUERIES.md

 sqlite3 backend/prisma/dev.db 'SELECT id, title, body, data, isRead, createdAt FROM notifications ORDER BY createdAt DESC LIMIT 10;'
 ```

 Repeat the pattern for any table above.
+Always run the `PRAGMA table_info("<table>")` command first so you know the actual column names before writing a `SELECT`.

 ### Query snippets per table